 - No matter who you are, learning another language gives you access to personal and professional opportunities to learn, grow, and provide for yourself and your family.

-- For medically challenged individuals, linguistic and cultural access provides all of what I mention in the first point; but also within those opportunities, foreign language accessibility provides independence, because depending on where you live in the US, public transit can be the difference between living independently, or co-dependently with parents, adult siblings, et cetera.
+- For individuals with disabilities , linguistic and cultural access provides all of what I mention in the first point; but also within those opportunities, foreign language accessibility provides independence, because depending on where you live in the US, public transit can be the difference between living independently, or co-dependently with parents, adult siblings, et cetera.

 Never Give Up